 Empowering women in small, farmer-managed irrigation

-Irrigation provides the ability for farmers to cultivate vegetable crops year-round, increasing both incomes and nutritious food supplies for household consumption, despite unpredictable weather patterns.
+Irrigation provides the ability for farmers to cultivate year-round, increasing both incomes and nutrition.

-Our project, working within the social, cultural and environmental contexts of eastern Uganda, prioritizes the engagement of both men and women, from design to planning to implementation of irrigation systems.
-In order to ensure shared decision-making, equal leadership opportunities, and equitable access to irrigation benefits, we aim to address current gender norms and dynamics that inhibit meaningful participation for women and other marginalized farmers.
+Our project, prioritizes the engagement of both men and women, from design to planning to implementation of irrigation systems.
+We aim to address current gender norms and dynamics that inhibit meaningful participation for women and other marginalized farmers.

 Women's Empowerment in Small-Scale Irrigation Index